forieux/qmm/README.rst

 MMQ
 ===

 MMQ provides Majorize-Minimize Quadratic optimization algorithms.
+Algorithms provided here come from those research.

+..
+[1] C. Labat and J. Idier, “Convergence of Conjugate Gradient Methods with a
+    Closed-Form Stepsize Formula,” J Optim Theory Appl, p.
+18, 2008.

+..
+[2] E. Chouzenoux, J. Idier, and S. Moussaoui, “A Majorize–Minimize Strategy
+    for Subspace Optimization Applied to Image Restoration,” IEEE Trans. on Image Process., vol. 20, no. 6, pp. 1517–1528, Jun.
+2011, doi:
+    10.1109/TIP.2010.2103083.

+If you use this code, please cite it and the references above.

 Features
 --------

-- The `mmmg`, Majorize-Minimize Memory Gradient algorithm.
+- The ``mmmg``, Majorize-Minimize Memory Gradient algorithm.
 - No restriction on the number of regularizer, input shape, ...
 - Base class for criterion.
 - Several classical criterion like Huber, Geman & McClure, ...
 - Comes with exemples of linear operator.

 Installation
 ------------

 No installation procedure have been implemented at that time.
-To install, just copy the `mmq` directory or the `mmq.py` file where your code can access it.
+To install, just copy the ``mmq`` directory or the ``mmq.py`` file where your code can access it.

-MMQ only depends on `numpy`.
+MMQ only depends on ``numpy``.

 Documentation
 -------------

-Documentation is in `./docs` directory and is generated from source file.
-You can see the `demo.py` file for an exemple.
+Documentation is in ``./docs`` directory and is generated from source file.
+You can see the ``demo.py`` file for an exemple.

 Contribute
 ----------